6 good tranquilizers for dogs & when to use them

 These exercises require patience.
 Don't expect too much at once and you'll perceive quicker feelings of success than under pressure.
 Of course, there are also situations that are difficult to practice.
 If you have a traumatized dog, it will be difficult to get used to it without professional help.

 Then, as a last solution, the dog tranquilizer is an option.
 But which sedative is really suitable?
 What are the advantages and disadvantages?
-And what other measures can possibly help you as well?
+And what other measures can also help you?

 Herbal sedatives